 Do you guarantee your parrot training?

 No. Be wary of trainers who guarantee parrot training results.
 Behavior is fluid and ever changing, and your bird is not a feathered computer that can be reprogrammed.
 The success of any parrot training program depends on many factors, many of which can’t be ethically placed under a guarantee.
-I am dedicated to a better approach to training.
+We are dedicated to a better approach to training.

 - a commitment to the latest and most sound methods offered by the scientific community, including ongoing continuing education